NVIDIA/NeMo/tutorials/llm/llama-3/README.md

 ## [2.
 Multi-LoRA inference with NVIDIA NIM](./llama3-lora-deploy-nim.ipynb)
 This is a demonstration of deploying multiple LoRA adapters with NVIDIA NIM.
 NIM supports LoRA adapters in .nemo (from NeMo Framework), and Hugging Face model formats.
-We will deploy the PubMedQA LoRA adapter from Notebook 1, alongside two other previously trained LoRA adapters (GSM8K, SQuAD) that are available on NVIDIA NGC as examples.
+We will deploy the PubMedQA LoRA adapter from Notebook 1, alongside two other already trained LoRA adapters ([GSM8K](https://github.com/openai/grade-school-math), [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/)) that are available on NVIDIA NGC as examples.

 `NOTE`: While it's not necessary to complete the LoRA training and obtain the adapter from the previous notebook ("Creating a LoRA adapter with NeMo Framework") to follow along with this one, it is recommended if possible.
 You can still learn about LoRA deployment with NIM using the other adapters downloaded from NGC.